jaaydenh/express-authentication/README.md

 Authentication:

-The two main options for deciding the authentication were session cookies and on JWT based authentication.
+The two main options I considered for the authentication were session cookies and JWT authentication.
 With the limited information regarding scalability and overall architecture of the system, session cookies felt like a safer bet because of their simplicity, reliability and security benefits.
-Session cookies do have potential downsides for performance and scalability because they must be stored in a database, however, an application would need quite high scalability requirements before this becomes an issue.
-Because of time constraints, I chose to use sequelize/MySQL as the session store but with more time I would investigate using Redis as the session store as it should have improved performance.
+Session cookies do have potential downsides for performance and scalability because they must be stored in a database, however, an application would need high scalability requirements before this becomes an issue.
+Because of time constraints, I chose to use sequelize/MySQL as the session store but with more time I would investigate using Redis as the session store as it should provide improved performance.
 JWT would be better for scenarios where speed is a priority.
 For example, in a situation where clients are communicating with multiple servers using the same authentication mechanism or where there is a lot of inter-server communication with many microservices.
+The main downside of JWT is that it is difficult to invalidate the token before it has reached its expiration.

 ORM: